AIXIV/dokan/readme.txt

 Unmounting
 ==========

 File system can be unmounted by calling the function DokanUnmount.
-In most cases when the programs or shells use the file system hang, unmount operation will solve the problems by bringing the system to the previous state when the file system is not mounted.
+In most cases when the programs or shells use the file system freeze, unmount operation will solve the problems by bringing the system to the previous state when the file system is not mounted.

-User may use DokanCtl to unmount file system like this:
+User may use DokanCtl to unmount a file system manually like this:
    > dokanctl.exe /u DriveLetter